-Compliance Monitoring
+• Compliance Monitoring

-Owners receiving a 9% LIHTC allocation are responsible for compliance with all requirements of the Internal Revenue Code including such rules, regulations, administrative revenue proclamations and revenue rulings as may be issued from time to time.
+Owners receiving a 9% LIHTC allocation are responsible for compliance with all LIHTC requirements outlined in 26 U.S.C. §42 and 26 C.F.R. §1.42 including such statute, regulations, administrative revenue proclamations and revenue rulings, which may be issued from time to time.